syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 ## How to get the list of Annotations that overlaps the selected measurement Annotation

-You can retrieve the list of Annotations that overlaps the selected measurement Annotation from the [`ShapeAnnotationSelectedEventArgs`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.ShapeAnnotationSelectedEventArgs.html) parameter of the ShapeAnnotationSelected event handler.
+You can retrieve the list of annotations that overlaps the selected measurement annotation from the [`ShapeAnnotationSelectedEventArgs`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.ShapeAnnotationSelectedEventArgs.html) parameter of the [`ShapeAnnotationSelected`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.SfPdfViewer~ShapeAnnotationSelected_EV.html) event handler.

 {% tabs %}
 {% highlight c# %}